terra-campaigns/arrival/chapters/chap018.md

 ## Intro

 - Summary of Chapter 17
+- Sleigh of hand for congealed paradox
+- Regain sanity with delirium

 ## Character motivations

-- **Dolman**: Find Galiera, free Fuko from Ghuse, make a pact with Kimbarak.
+- **Dolman**: Save Galiera (maybe take her from the castle), free Fuko from Ghuse, make a pact with Kimbarak.
 - **Guilf**: Find out more about The Void, and why it is so dark, and why his mother sold his soul.
 Understand why the Mercians are coming to Linhe.
-- **Amyria**: Protect little Guilf, find the Angel Hound and free her, feels the Holzander castle is her "call to action".
-Investigate what is causing the Uncreation.
+- **Amyria**: Protect little Guilf, find the Angel Hound and free her, destroy the 3 devices in the castle.

 ## Strong start

-## Potential scenes

-Characters speak with Derro leader (social scene)
+- Parlay with Derro leader
 	- Agreement on how to take down imortra
-- If agreed, the Deepfolk will also give them safe passage above
+	- If agreed, the Deepfolk will also give them safe passage above after they have completed their task
 	- But they must now reach Imortra, as she has been waiting for them
+## Potential scenes

 **Alchemist furnace leaks uncreation now**
 - Weird uncreated oozes have begin to take over the second level

 **Sanity check scenes at level 4, if around Ngar'tho (1 in 6 per day, or certain when close to Imortra)**
 - River Styx
-- Memories (Ravenloft - Bluetspur)
+- Suppressed memories (Ravenloft 65)

+Players are taken as prisoners to Imortra
+- Their weapons and armour will be accessible, and their shackles are loosely closed (easy to open)
+- (If you are caught in armour/)

 **If PCs become captive of Imortra**
 - Imortra will run experiments on them: Metamorphica 222 Test subjects.
+PREPARE

 ## Information pool